340:20-1-17. Energy Crisis Assistance Program (ECAP)

 (I) a heat index of at least 101 degrees in summer months; or

-(II) 32 degrees or lower during day time hours and/or 20 degrees or lower during night time hours in winter months.
+(II) 32 degrees or lower during day-time hours, 20 degrees or lower during night time hours in winter months, or both.

 (B) Authority for designating a medical situation as life-threatening is limited to a: